Yoga Sequence for Strength

 Back & Glute Strengtheners (5-7 Minutes)

 Don’t neglect your posterior chain.
-This yoga sequence for strength will also strengthen your back and glutes!
+This strength-building flow will also strengthen your back and glutes!
 For additional back support, try yoga for lower back pain relief.

 Bridge Pose (Setu Bandhasana) 🌉